 It is notable that the GX7 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Panasonic LX15 Manual.
+Further information on the features and operation of the GX7 and LX15 can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Panasonic LX15 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic GX7 and the Panasonic LX15?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.